 l’impression d’un petit bon homme

-si tes raisons sont bonnes,
+si tes raisons sont bonnes, come on,

 prends ton temps et le mien,